Mike Brown (basketball, born 1970)

 Brown began coaching the Cleveland Cavaliers in 2005.
 The team reached the 2007 NBA Finals, where they were swept by the San Antonio Spurs.
 Brown was honored as NBA Coach of the Year for leading the Cavaliers to a team-record and league-best 66 wins in 2009.
 The Cavaliers won 61 games, again a league-best, in 2010.
-However, after the Cavaliers lost to the Boston Celtics in the 2010 Eastern Conference Semifinals, Brown was fired.

-Brown succeeded Phil Jackson as the head coach of the Los Angeles Lakers in 2011 before being fired after the start of the 2012–13 season.
-He returned to the Cavaliers in 2013, but was fired after the 2013–14 season.
+However, after the Cavaliers lost to the Boston Celtics in the 2010 Eastern Conference semifinals, Brown was fired.
+Brown succeeded Phil Jackson as the head coach of the Los Angeles Lakers in 2011 before being dismissed five games into the 2012–13 season.
+He returned to the Cavaliers in 2013, but was fired after one season.
 Brown then joined the Golden State Warriors as associate head coach in 2016; the team went on to defeat the Cavaliers in the 2017 and 2018 NBA Finals, and the Boston Celtics in the 2022 NBA Finals.

+He departed from the Warriors in 2022 to become the head coach of the Sacramento Kings.
+In his first year as head coach, Brown led the Kings to their first playoff appearance in 17 years, snapping the longest playoff drought in NBA history.
+For his efforts, Brown became the first-ever unanimous NBA Coach of the Year award winner and was named to the NBCA Coach of the Year award in 2023.

+In 2025, he became the head coach of the New York Knicks.

-Early years
+Early life and career

-Brown was born in Columbus, Ohio, but spent periods of his childhood overseas.
-He graduated in 1988 from Würzburg American High School in Würzburg, Germany, where he excelled in basketball and football.
-After studying and playing basketball for two years at Mesa Community College, Brown went on to the University of San Diego, where he played two seasons of college basketball for the San Diego Toreros and graduated in 1992 with a Bachelor of Business Administration degree.
+Brown was born on March 5, 1970, in Columbus, Ohio, to a father who served in the US Air Force.
+He moved with his family to military bases where his father was stationed and spent time in the United States, Japan and Germany during his childhood.
+Brown graduated in 1988 from Würzburg American High School in Würzburg, Germany, where he excelled in basketball and football.

+After studying and playing basketball for two years at Mesa Community College, Brown attended the University of San Diego, where he played two seasons of college basketball for the San Diego Toreros and graduated in 1992 with a Bachelor of Business Administration degree.

-Professional career
+Coaching career

+Washington Wizards (1997–1999)

+In 1997, Brown moved to Washington for two seasons, working as an assistant coach under Bernie Bickerstaff.

-San Antonio Spurs
+San Antonio Spurs (2000–2003)

 In 2000, Brown was hired by Gregg Popovich as an assistant coach with the San Antonio Spurs.
 He also was the head coach for the Spurs' summer league teams in Boston and Salt Lake City.
 The Spurs won an NBA championship in 2003 while Brown was on their coaching staff.